hnngo/BC-CAHS/README.md

    ```sh
    docker-compose build
    ```
    This command builds all services, including any database migrations.
-It an essential step!
+It's an essential step!

 2. Now your sevices are built, run docker-compose up.
    ```sh